 Your hearing care professional would have fitted the hearing aids on you and programmed them using a computer, to set the sound just right for you.
 Then he or she probably may also have given you a lot of information about the hearing aids?

 All that information that the audiologist gives you is quite often a lot to take in within that fitting appointment.
-At Hear4U you will have been shown how to insert and remove the hearing aids, change the batteries (or use the charger), and also shown how to clean the hearing aids – you may also have been given instructions on using an app on your smartphone to control them.
+It is likely you will have been shown how to insert and remove the hearing aids, change the batteries (or use the charger), and also shown how to clean the hearing aids – you may also have been given instructions on using an app on your smartphone to control them.
 However, all this new information can be quite overwhelming and it is easy to forget every detail of care and maintenance of the hearing aids.

 So how often should the tubing of your behind-the-ear (BTE) hearing aid be changed?
 When do you need to replace the domes of your receiver-in-canal (RIC) hearing aid?
 What exactly is the point of a wax guard/filter?